walshbr/walshbr.github.io/pages/byte-sized-pedagogy.md

 {% endcomment %}

-*  **On Making and Remixing Video/games**.
-Wednesday, 5/14/25 from 1:00-2:00PM EST. Register [here](https://cal.lib.virginia.edu/event/14429559).
-    * Andrew Ferguson, College Advising Fellow at University of Virginia
-        * Blurb: I’ve been guiding students through learning video editing software to make and to mess up video footage.
-    * Carlisle Yingst, Presidential Fellow in Bibliography at the Linda Hall Library in Kansas City, Missouri
-        * Blurb: Making the digital analogue, or, analyzing a video game with paper, scissors, paste, and yarn.
-I'll discuss my approach to developing an undergraduate workshop on video games, focusing on the parts of the workshop that presented students with analogue, concrete, hands-on ways of thinking about some of the more abstract concepts involved in digital media.
 *  **On Failure**.
 Tuesday, 6/24/25 from 1:00-2:00PM ET.
 Register [here](https://cal.lib.virginia.edu/event/14655973).
     * Pamella Lach, Digital Humanities Librarian at San Diego State University Library
         * Blurb: